- How Do I Get A Vote-By-Mail (VBM) Ballot?

 How Do I Fill Out The Envelope?

 Here's a handy guide for that.
 Click the arrow to see the back.

 Should I Worry If My Ballot Isn’t Here Yet?

-If all else fails, and you're registered in a Voter's Choice Act county, you can go to any vote center in your county to vote in person.
+If all else fails, you can go to any vote center to vote in person beginning March 25.

 I Used A Pencil To Fill Out My Ballot.
 Is That OK?

 Using a pen with blue or black ink is preferred.
 However, if you mistakenly use a pencil, your vote will still be counted.
 If you signed your envelope in pencil, it might get flagged as a signature issue.
 If that happens, you should be notified by mail (and the Where's My Ballot? tracking tool if you sign up for texts) and have a chance to fix it.

 I Made A Mistake On My Ballot.
 What Do I Do?